NikkiLa1/LongContext_Models/README.md

 - Does the difficulty of distinguishing answer from distractors amplify position effects?

 **The paper mentions** (Appendix B) they tried random distractors but doesn't report detailed results or analysis.

-**3. No Training Interventions**

-**Issue**: The paper identifies the problem but doesn't test whether models could be *trained* to overcome position bias.

-**Unexplored approaches**:
-- Position-aware training: Explicitly vary answer position during training
-- Adversarial training: Train on examples where answers are in middle positions
-- Attention regularization: Penalize over-attending to edges during training
-- Curriculum learning: Gradually increase context length with position variation

-**Why it matters**: Without testing interventions, we don't know if position bias is fundamental or correctable.

-**4. Limited Instruction Format Testing**

-**Issue**: Only tested one prompt format ("Write a high-quality answer using only the provided search results").

-**Unexplored variations**:
-- Explicit position instructions: "Pay special attention to document 10"
-- Numbered references with importance scores
-- Hierarchical formatting with visual salience cues
-- Different task framings

-**Why it matters**: Different prompt engineering might mitigate (though probably not eliminate) position bias.

 ## Impact